FTWynn/gologgen/README.md

 In the future there may be an enhancement to use YYYY-MM-DD syntax, but at the moment we're going with the raw golang behavior.
 Again, check the examples if it doesn't seem clear.

+You can also specify one of three values for epoch time instead: epoch, epochmilli, and epochnano.

 ## Behavior Implications

 There are a few implications to this structure.